-These fabulous little muffins star our bestselling Elderberry & Bramble Jam from Heavenly Hedgerows – made with gorgeously autumnal foraged ingredients, it’s the perfect addition to a cosy teatime treat at this time of year.
-Combined with white chocolate chips and light, fluffy sponge, and with a little dusting of icing sugar, this recipe makes for muffins that look and taste absolutely delicious – but are actually really simple to make, so it’s the perfect recipe for your local Macmillan Coffee Morning.
+These fabulous little muffins star our bestselling Elderberry & Bramble Jam from Heavenly Hedgerows – made with gorgeously autumnal foraged ingredients, it’s the perfect addition to a cosy teatime treat.
+Combined with white chocolate chips and light, fluffy sponge, and with a little dusting of icing sugar, this recipe makes for muffins that look and taste absolutely delicious – but are actually really simple to make!

 2 medium eggs

 3 big tablespoons of Elderberry & Bramble Jam

 Margarine for greasing the muffin tin